KnowledgeCaptureAndDiscovery/somef/docs/bitbucket.md

   without byte counts per language.
 - **CODEOWNERS enrichment**: Not supported for Bitbucket, as the platform does not expose a public user API.
-- **Rate limits**: Unauthenticated requests are limited to 60 requests/hour.
-  Authenticated requests (via `bitbucket-token` and `bitbucket-email` ) have higher limits) have higher limits.
-  Create an app password at `https://bitbucket.org/account/settings/api-tokens/` with `read:repository:bitbucket` and `read:account` scopes.